amesones-dev/blog/_posts/2023-08-01-k8s-learn-on-gcp.md

 it is still useful to be able to run a minimal Kubernetes deployment for proof of concept, learning or just for fun.

-In this guide, you'll set up a Kubernetes development environment based on minikube from Google Cloud Shell, learn how to deploy to Kubernetes and how to preview published Kubernetes services from your browser using [Cloud Shell Web Preview].
+In this guide, you'll set up a Kubernetes development environment based on minikube from Google Cloud Shell, learn how to deploy to Kubernetes and how to preview published Kubernetes services from your browser.

 It focuses on minimal requirements, simple Google Cloud authentication and using only services that do not require billing enabled on the project.